Design Collaborative Practice | Task 2 : Proposal

 Task 2 : Proposal

 Continuing from our last task, now we need to choose our final art direction and start building based on that.
-The outcome for this task is to complete most of the design before task 3, which would then be close final.
+The outcome for this task is to showcase our direction of the board game going forward.

 After a group discussion session, we then finally decide on theme of the board game, which is candy-themed.
 The simple rationale behind this is because glucose is a primary component of sugar in candy.